AdobeStock_230086292-1

 Moreover, fiberglass allows cost-effective manufacturing of poles in a range of diameters and segment configurations.
 The material can be formed into both cylindrical and tapered pole profiles optimized for specific tent types.
 Smooth surfaces with protective coatings improve moisture resistance and ease of repair.
 Fiberglass poles with shock-cord connectivity offer simple assembly and disassembly.

-With high recyclability and absence of toxic elements, fiberglass is also an eco-friendly choice.
+With high recyclability and the absence of toxic elements, fiberglass is also an eco-friendly choice.
 The material has excellent thermal stability at typical environmental temperatures.
 Easy field repairs of minor cracks or fractures also favor fiberglass.
 These well-rounded properties make fiberglass a versatile and reliable tent pole material.

 tencom pultrusion capabilities and products